Glossopoeia logo

 This began with my learning Speedwords in the 1950s.
 Over the years the language has undergone various different 'incarnations' under different names.
 On the Conlang list and one or two other lists it was for a time known as BrSc, before branching off into two different directions known as BrScA and BrScB.
 In 2005, these abbreviations were dropped: BrSc became a generic term 'briefscript', BrScA became Bax and BrScB became Brx.
 Work was discontinued on Brx, and Bax was developed as Piashi before being abandoned in 2009.

 In August 2011, however, the Briefscript Project was revived; but development on Brx virtually ground to a halt in May 2012 and the language was formally abandoned in April 2013.
-However, in January 2019 I was persuaded by some of my Conlang colleagues to revive the briefscript project and, accordingly, Brx (Pulushi) has now been revived.

 About the TAKE (Το ῎Ανευ Κλίσι ῾Ελληνική) pages